Yanks, Twins epitome of baseball's 3 True Outcomes | New Country 923

 “Certainly entertaining.
 It’s harrowing to watch but it’s also it’s very refreshing when you know your team’s up and can score in bunches and it’s not going to take five to six hits,” Twins general manager Thad Levine was saying during batting practice.
 “The seven, eight, nine hitters in these lineups could be hitting three, four, five for other teams.
 And I don’t think that’s lost on either of the teams that are playing today.”

-In a season with a 6,776 home runs, 11% above the previous high, strikeouts set a record for the 12th straight season — exceeding hits for the second year in a row after never doing so before since professional big league ball launched in 1871.
+In a season with a 6,776 home runs, 11% above the previous high, strikeouts set a record for the 12th straight season — exceeding hits for the second year in a row after never doing so before since professional big league ball was born in 1871.

+“There’s a lot of big strong guys out there,” Twins manager Rocco Baldelli said.
+“I would expect at least a few balls to be hit over the fence at some point.”

 Imagine what Nolan Ryan and Randy Johnson might be doing these days?
 It is not farfetched to imagine the Ryan Express and Big Unit fanning 500 per season.

-As for batters, the Steroid Era’s bulked-up boppers have been replaced by Stat Age sluggers.
-Their science-based swings send juiced-up balls soaring over supercomputer-developed shifts, designed by team science departments that sift through more data nightly than the sport produced in the entirety of its first century.
+The Steroid Era’s bulked-up boppers have been replaced by Stat Age sluggers.
+Their science-based swings send juiced-up balls soaring over supercomputer-developed shifts, all designed by baseball brainiacs who sift through more data nightly than the sport produced in the entirety of its first century.

 “Why would I want to put the ball on the ground for the most part?” the Yankees’ Aaron Judge said.
 “Ninety-nine percent of the time it’s on the ground, it’s an out.”